LinuxNut453/FFSerial/README.md

 Windows users will need to manually complete the FFmpeg setup when prompted.

+OR

+Copy the code of setup_ffmpeg.sh and run_ffmpeg.sh, create a new document with notepad or text editor.
+Copy and paste the two scripts into two diffferent documents, and name them setup_ffmpeg.sh and run_ffmpeg.sh.
+Move to the folder you have stored them in, eg. $ cd /home/linuxnut453/.
+Then, give the scripts executable permission, ie. $ chmod +x setup_ffmpeg.sh run_ffmpeg.sh.
+Next, run setup: $./setup_ffmpeg.sh  Lastly, run the actual script: $ ./run_ffmpeg.sh

 Usage:

 Place media files in the FFSerial/In folder.

 Run the script: